 - In the longer term, citizens in the Baltics are highly likely to feel the brunt of Western sanctions and Russia’s economic retaliation, with high gas prices and drops in trade volume directly impacting businesses and households.

 The proximity of Russian airstrikes and anti-aircraft fire to Ukraine’s borders with Hungary, Poland, Romania and Slovakia (all NATO members) means there is a risk of a military accident there, albeit a low one.
-Our three main scenarios for such an event include a Russian military aircraft violating NATO airspace, Russia striking a NATO country-flagged vessel in the Black Sea, and Russian projectiles fired in Ukraine landing in NATO territory (see P-14-03-22-EU/EA-1 for a detailed breakdown of these scenarios).
+Our three main scenarios for such an event include a Russian military aircraft violating NATO airspace, Russia striking a NATO country-flagged vessel in the Black Sea, and Russian projectiles firing in Ukraine and landing in NATO territory.

 Of these, a Russian aircraft crossing into NATO airspace is the most likely to affect the Baltic states.
 Russian jets often made such incursions prior to the conflict, prompting NATO to start the Baltic Air Policing initiative in 2004.
 We have not seen reports of any incursion there since the invasion.
 But even if such an incident happened, we anticipate that their militaries would refrain from shooting a Russian aircraft down and only scramble their jets to escort it away.
 This is what Hungary did when an unidentified military drone from Ukraine crossed its airspace on 10 March.